olyacenko/JSON/README.md

 # JSON
- 1. Create an external repository named JSON.
+ 1. Create a remote repository named JSON.
     - Go to GitHub account ;
     - click on the `new repository` button ;
     - enter Repository name "JSON" ;